| 3 min read

 Strict alignment (s) means subdomains cannot authenticate for the parent domain.
 Unless you have a very specific architectural reason, strict mode causes more headaches than it cures.

 But the goalpost is moving.
 High-security sectors and government standards (BIMI, PCI-DSS updates) are pushing for p=quarantine or p=reject.
-The "Wild West" of email is closing.
+The permissive era of email is closing.

 How long should I stay on p=none?